-2.1 Approve the Annual Assurance Statement appended to this report for submission to the Scottish Housing Regulator by 31st October 2021.
+2.1 Approve the Annual Assurance Statement appended to this report for submission to the Scottish Housing Regulator by 31st October 2022.

-3. BACKGROUND
+3. CURRENT SITUATION

-- 3.1 The Scottish Housing Regulator (SHR) regulates to protect the interests of people who receive the services of social landlords.
-Since introduced in 2012/2013 the Council have submitted our Annual Return of the Charter (ARC) which sets out the Council's performance against the Scottish Social Housing Charter standards and outcomes.
-From 2018, the Regulator introduced a further requirement for all social landlords to complete an Assurance Statement in which we are required to provide confirmation each year that the Council meet the relevant requirements of section 3 of the Regulatory Framework which is laid out in appendix B. - 3.2 Having reached an objective and evidenced-based judgement on compliance, ensuring sufficient evidence and information the Council are required to submit a signed statement by our Committee Convenor which confirms that we have appropriate assurance that we comply with: - All relevant regulatory requirements set out in section 3 of the Regulatory Framework - All relevant standards and outcomes of the Scottish Social Housing Charter and all relevant legislative duties
+- 3.1 The Scottish Housing Regulator regulates to protect the interests of people who receive the services of social landlords.
+Since introduced in 2012/2013 the Council has submitted its Annual Return of the Charter which sets out the Council's performance against the Scottish Social Housing Charter standards and outcomes.
+From 2018, the Regulator introduced a further requirement for all social landlords to complete an Assurance Statement in which we are required to provide confirmation each year that the Council meet the relevant requirements of section 3 of the Regulatory Framework which is laid out in appendix B. - 3.2 Having reached an objective and evidenced-based judgement on compliance, ensuring sufficient evidence and information the Council is required to submit a signed statement by our relevant Committee Convenor which confirms that we have appropriate assurance on compliance with:

-- 3.3 For any areas where the Council do not materially comply, we must briefly describe these and our plans to improve. - 3.4 The Assurance Statement from 2020/21 indicated that Aberdeen City Council were compliant with the regulatory requirements set out in section 3 of the Regulatory Framework with the exception of compliance with minimum site standards for our Gypsy Traveller site.
-There were also performance areas which were prioritised for improvement with action plans in place regarding void property management and rent management. - 3.5 The Councils proposed Annual Assurance Statement for 2021/22 is as appended to this report and has identified three area's for improvement which are Rent Management, Void Management and Customer Satisfaction.
-It also highlights that we are still not materially complying with the minimum site standards for Gypsy Travellers - 3.6 The following evidence and information, relevant to the requirements that we are required to provide assurance for, are set out using the Good Governance Standard for Public Service principles from Chartered Institute for Public Finance and Accountancy.
+- All relevant regulatory requirements set out in section 3 of the Regulatory Framework - All relevant standards and outcomes of the Scottish Social Housing Charter and all relevant legislative duties - 3.3 For any areas where the Council do not materially comply, we must describe these and our plans to improve. - 3.4 Our Assurance Statement for 2021/22 indicated that Aberdeen City Council was compliant with the regulatory requirements set out in section 3 of the Regulatory Framework, with the exception of compliance with minimum site standards for our Gypsy Traveller site.
+There were also performance areas which were prioritised for improvement with action plans in place regarding void property management, customer satisfaction and rent management. - 3.5 The Council's proposed Annual Assurance Statement for 2022/23 is appended to this report and has identified four areas for improvement which are services for people who are homeless, void property management, rent management and customer satisfaction.
+It also highlights that we are still not materially complying with the minimum site standards for Gypsy Travellers and fire safety obligations for our Gypsy Traveller site.